bjo/bjo.github.io/content/post/heap-article/index.md

     return meds
 ```

+As you can see, each iteration involves two steps - picking which heap to insert the new value, and if needed, re-balance the number of elements in each heap.
 This is a much faster solution.
 How much faster are we talking?
-I tested both methods 500 times using a random list of 1000 elements (Python 3.9.17), and the first method ran in
+I ran both methods 500 times using a random list of 1000 elements (Python 3.9.17), and the first method ran in
 `~4.7 ms` while the second method ran in `~720 μs`!
 That is almost a 7-fold decrease, and we have a clear winner here.

 ![Using the %timeit magic in jupyter notebook - it's very useful!](speed_comp.png)